zchee/neovim-wiki/Development-tips.md

 See [Syntastic's documentation][syntastic-docs] for information.

+## Continuous integration

+For information on the Quick Build and potential failures, have a look at [this explanation](https://github.com/neovim/neovim/pull/4718#issuecomment-217631350) by @jszakmeister.

 ## Experimenting with the API

 You can write a simple shell that grabs the API metadata and allows you to send commands to Neovim: